 - 4 Granny Smith apples (peeled, cored, and shredded)

-- 1 cup + 3 tbsp powdered sugar
+- 1 cup + 3 tablespoons powdered sugar

-- 1/2 to 2 tbsp water or non-dairy creamer
+- 1/2 to 2 tablespoons water or non-dairy creamer

 - Preheat oven to 325 degrees F. In a large mixing bowl, beat the eggs until they are frothy.
 Whisk in the honey, white sugar, brown sugar, oil and vanilla.
 In a separate medium mixing bowl, sift together the flour, baking powder, baking soda, cinnamon, salt, and spices.
 Incorporate the flour mixture into the liquid, stir to blend.
 Fold in the shredded apples and their juice.